CASO

 The CERN accelerator complex is a safety-critical, interconnected system-of-systems where reliability is paramount.
 Traditional model-based maintenance struggles with evolving system behavior and rapidly growing, heterogeneous sensor data.
-CASO provides a scalable, adaptable framework that learns models directly from operational data to anticipate failures, recommend interventions, and coordinate decisions across subsystems.
+CASO (Computational Agents for Systems’ Operations) provides a scalable, adaptable framework that learns models directly from operational data to anticipate failures, recommend interventions, and coordinate decisions across subsystems.

 CASO’s architecture supports: